Rescuing abandoned cemeteries can be addictive!

 McCormick County, South Carolina, United States

 Russell and his wife moved to McCormick County, South Carolina in 2007.
-McCormick County is the smallest county in South Carolina by land-area and it is also small in population – with only about 9,400 residents.
+McCormick County is the smallest county in South Carolina by land area and it is also small in population – with only about 9,400 residents.
 It is located in western South Carolina along the Savannah River, which separates South Carolina from Georgia.

 mansion, plantation home, antebellum, plantation, BillionGraves, cemetery, abandoned cemetery, cemetery documentation, gravestones, grave, ancestor, ancestry, family history, genealogy, BillionGraves app